dahak-metagenomics/dahak-taco/docs/workflows/taxclass.md

     "workflow_target" : "unpack_sourmash_sbts"
 }

+$ ./taco -n unpack-sbt-workflow # dry run

 $ ./taco unpack-sbt-workflow
 ```

 This calls the `unpack_sourmash_sbts` rule,
-which in turn calls the `download_sourmash_sbts` rule.
+which calls the `download_sourmash_sbts` rule.
+These rules are defined in `rules/dahak/sourmash_sbt.rule`.

+## Rule: Calculate Signatures (Default Parameters)

-### calculate signatures
+The calculate signatures rule can be run with default values:

-To run the calculate signatures rule,
-the user can specify the target rule
-`calculate_signatures` without any parameters
-to use the default values:

 ```
 $ cat calc-sigs.json